 The barrio of Santa Barbara where the fort and church are located is a good place to visit.
 It is a typical Dominican barrio that has a small town feel.
 There are some great art works and graffiti covering the walls of many of the buildings.
-Many of these buildings are in need of repair and are abandoned but the art work on many of these buildings is incredible.
+Many of these buildings are in need of repair and are abandoned but the facades on many of these buildings are incredible.

 Here is a picture that was taken February 17, 2019 of the renovation work being done.
 It is looking great.

 If you visit Santa Barbara make sure to climb up the ramp to the top of the shooting wall of the Fuerte Santa Barbara.
-The wall is lined with cannons.
-The catwalk along the wall is usually grown up with weeds and the side towards the river is blocked off.
-There is a very nice view of the and the Rio Ozama from the top of the fort wall.
+The wall is lined with cannons and in the center is the giant statue of Saint Francis of Assisi.
+The catwalk along the wall is easy to climb and the side of the walk towards the river is blocked off.
+There is a very nice view of the Colonial City of Santo Domingo and the Rio Ozama from the top of the fort wall.

 : From Calle el Conde go south up Calle Isabel la Católica or Calle Arzobispo Meriño (both of these streets lead to this monument).
 Walk about 6 blocks almost to Av.
 Mella at the far end of the walled city, Colonial Zone.